 This section is written for simplicity.
 Always check the rules document for your upcoming competition.

 Ren-sabers now legal.
-See schematic restrictions above.
+See schematic restrictions below.

 Self-contact rules added:

 Brief and incidental self-contact is permissible and DOES NOT earn points for the opponent.

 Prolonged and/or direct self-contact-- such as resting the blade on one's shoulder, holding the saber by the blade or half-swording-- is ruled as a self-kill and DOES earn points for the opponent.